 Applying for industry-specific SEARs

-An application for industry-specific SEARs can be made on the Major Projects website.
+An application for industry-specific SEARs must be made on the NSW planning portal.
 Applicants are required to provide information on the project and upload a site context map.
 A scoping report is not required.

 The department will review the application and determine if the project is eligible for industry-specific SEARs.